Bubble bag “Audrey”

 Handle:

-Mark where you want your handle; it will be 5 sc wide and run from one short side to the other.
+Mark where you want the handle.
+It will be 5 sc wide and run from short side to short side.

-Sew the edges of the handle together to create a rounded handle.
+Sew the edges of the handle together (inside the sl st edge) to create a rounded handle.

 You are done!